TAbdiukov/TAbdiukov.github.io/content/post/2023-12-30-laser-MID-787-cfw/index.md

 ### In Android

-`Magisk-*.apk.zip` will install temporary `su`, but it won't install Magisk app (APK) itself.
+`Magisk-*.apk.zip` will install temporary `su`, but it will not install Magisk app (APK) itself.
 Therefore, use AOSP file manager to install Magisk APK.

 Connect to the internet.